DavidC001/ANLP/README.md

     pip install -r requirements.txt
     ```

+    Note: to use cuda you might need to install the version of torch that supports your cuda version.

 ### Data pre-preprocessing

 Before training the model, you need to preprocess the data.
 The `dataloaders` directory contains scripts for preprocessing different datasets: